We may earn affiliate commissions for the recommended products. Learn more.

 HostGator

-If you’re a beginner, you may be interested in what HostGator has to offer.
-The company designed an incredibly beginner-friendly management dashboard that will help you with any hosting-related process so that everything is smooth sailing.
+If you’re a beginner, you may be interested in HostGator.
+The company designed an incredibly beginner-friendly management dashboard that helps you with any hosting-related processes.

 HostGator’s prices are affordable, as well.
-For an entry-level shared hosting plan, you’ll pay $3.75/month, which is more than you pay for Hostinger hosting.
-Even so, the price is worth paying when every process you go through comes with a bit of guidance.
+An entry-level shared hosting plan is $2.29/month, which is more expensive than Bluehost and Hostinger.
+Even so, the price is worth it when every process you go through comes with a bit of guidance.

 InterServer

-The reason why InterServer is such a good alternative to Hostinger and Bluehost is that it features cheap but highly customizable VPS hosting, and all that for only $6/month.
+The reason InterServer is such a good alternative to Hostinger and Bluehost is that it features cheap but highly customizable VPS hosting, and all that for only $3.00/month.
 Dedicated servers are cheap as well.
-The prices start at $70/month, which is a bit cheaper than what Bluehost offers.
+The prices start at $58.00/month, which is a bit cheaper than what Bluehost offers.

 Hostinger vs Bluehost FAQs